A Deadlift bar, much like other Olympic bars, is going to weigh around 45 lbs on average.

 This can definitely make pinpointing an average weight harder than a basic barbell.

-Plus, there are multiple different types of Trap Bars to compare as well.
+Plus, there are multiple different types of Trap Barbells to compare as well.

-You have a standard trap bar, rackable, dual handles, and even open trap bars.
+You have a standard hex bar, rackable, dual handles, and even open versions as well.

-I’ll cover the different versions below so you have an accurate idea of what your trap bar most likely weighs.
+I’ll cover the different versions below so you have an accurate idea of what yours most likely weighs.

 Standard hex barbells have a normal hex design and aren’t rackable.